Read Children’s Laureate Malorie Blackman’s exclusive interview in issue 6.

-In our first children’s publishing themed issue we’re delighted to have an exclusive interview with Children’s Laureate Malorie Blackman.
+In our children’s publishing themed issue we’re delighted to have an exclusive interview with Children’s Laureate Malorie Blackman.

 In this issue: